React Native

 Callbacks

-By providing a callback into the component, the LinkSDK will report back with an object in the following format:
+By providing a callback into the component, the LinkSDK will report back with the below object on SDK close, completion, or error.

 {